Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 This is an Australian wagon loosely modeled on a louver van which first saw service in southern Australia in the late 1920's.
 Although initially built with buffer and chain couplers, the wagons were later retrofitted with knuckle couplers.
 Since they seem to have been equipped with knuckle couplers for a majority of their service life, they are the couplers used in this mod's version of the wagon.

+### Australian Open Wagon

+This wagon is loosely based on an early Australian bogie open wagon that entered service in southern Australia in the mid 1920's.
+These versatile wagons have two pairs of removable doors on each side of the wagon that allow for a wide variety of loads to be carried.

+In game, these wagons have seven possible load configurations that are determined by the wagon's inventory: Empty, Filled with "loose" material (dirt, gravel, sand, or coal), covered by a canvas or tarpaulin, doors removed and loaded with logs, and three load configurations with crates or nodes similar to the European Flat Wagon (see below).

 ### Buffer/Knuckle Transition Wagon

 Transition wagons, also known as barrier wagons or match wagons, are used to connect wagons that have different coupler types.
 Flat wagons are typically used for this purpose in the real world since they are usually the lightest wagon available.
 Aside from coupler differences, the Buffer/Knuckle Transition Wagon is functionally identical to the European Flat Wagon.